grscheller/dotfiles/README.md

-# dotfiles
+# Dotfiles

+Contains my user configuation files.

+* Fish and Bash configs
+* Neovim config
+* Sway config
+  * Waybar config
+  * Wofi config
+  * Alacritty config
+* GIT config
+* Haskell Cabal configuration
+* Minimal SSH configuration
+* $HOME/bin scripts

+Also, contains my Arch Linux system configuration modifications

 ## Repo's purposes is to

-1. maintain my own configuration files
+1. maintain my own personal configuration files
 2. preserve this information for myself
 3. help quickly configure new systems for myself
 4. provide others useful examples for their own configuration files
-5. allow others to use as a starting point for their own versions
+5. allow others to use as a starting point for their own version of this repo

 ## Installation Scripts